Facebook Pixel 7 Search Types That Lenders Will Fall For

 3. Judgment Search

 A judgment is the official decision of a court of law granting or denying a plaintiff’s claim and is found in the court records.
-A judgment search reveals court judgments against a borrower, providing critical insight into their financial and legal status while potentially revealing unresolved financial obligations including settlements or unpaid debts.
-These judgments could lead to liens, threatening the ability to recover funds in the event of default.
+A judgment search reveals court judgments against a potential borrower, providing critical insight into their financial and legal status while potentially revealing unresolved financial obligations including settlements or unpaid debts.
+Judgments are non-consensual and could lead to liens, threatening the ability to recover funds in the event of default.

 Important note: A request for a judgment search during the due diligence process must differentiate between a judgment and a judgment lien as, contrary to popular belief, the results of a judgment search do not always include judgment liens.
 More on judgment liens below.